-Name of Member Education/Experience Dr. David Terry Dr. Terry has extensive executive and exploration experience with mining exploration companies and presently sits of the boards of several publicly traded companies.
-Nikolaos Cacos Mr. Cacos has over 20 years of management expertise in the mineral exploration industry.
+Name of Member Education/Experience Nikolaos Cacos Mr. Cacos has over 25 years of management expertise in the mineral exploration industry.
 He holds extensive experience in administration and providing strategic planning for public companies.
 Mr. Cacos served as Director and officer of several publicly traded companies.
 He holds a Master of International Management degree from Heidelberg, Germany, and a Bachelor of Science degree from the University of British Columbia.
 Dr. John Gammon Dr. Gammon has extensive experience with mining exploration companies and presently sits of the boards of several publicly traded companies.
 He holds a B.Sc. (honours) degree in Geology from the University of Leicester, UK, and a Ph.D in Geology from Durham University, UK.
 Dr. Gammon spent seventeen years with the Government of Ontario, Canada, in the Ministry of Northern Development and Mines, the first two as Director, Mineral Development and Lands Branch and then as Assistant Deputy Minister, Mines and Mineral Division.
 He was senior advisor on mining issues to five successive governments.